 One example of this is the pounding wooden mortar used in the preparation of fufu from pounding yams or plantains.
 Another is what is known as the traditional blender (especially appropriate where there is no electricity) or better known as the pounding pot.

-The kaaa is a wide clay dish with ridges.
 It is quite solid in construction and heavy to handle.
 It normally comes with a wooden masher with which ingredients are crushed.
-Of course one is welcome to use the modern kind of blender in the form of a hand held electric blender, however this does not transform the ingredients and extract the natural flavours from oils and ezymes the way the kaaa would, and therefore causes the end result to loose its original flavour.
-Fran Osseo-Asare of the Betumi Blog, specialising in Ghanaian Cuisine, explains the difference scientifically here.
+Of course one is welcome to use the modern kind of blender in the form of a hand-held electric blender, however, this does not transform the ingredients and extract the natural flavors from oils and enzymes the way the kaaa would, and therefore causes the end result to lose its original flavor.

-To use a kaaa properly requires skill.
 Using the right technique is important lest you will end up with very sore wrists.
 Use the strength of your whole forearm as opposed to using your wrist in order to avoid misuse of the kaa; and straining of your poor wrists!
-The first time I used a kaaa, I felt as though the grinding process would take forever and so I have learned to exercise patience in using it.
-In hindsight, the mistake I made was to chop up the ingredients into chuncks that were far to big for even an hand hald blender to grind without manipulation.
+The first time we used a kaaa, we felt as though the grinding process would take forever and so we have learned to exercise patience in using it.
+In hindsight, the mistake we made was to chop up the ingredients into chunks that were far too big for even a hand hald blender to grind without manipulation.
 The best thing to do is to chhop the ingredients into pieces which are small enough to work with.
 The ridges found in the kaaa should be used to the advantage of grinding well.
 What you do not want to do is simply pound the ingredients in the kaaa, but to actually use the friction created between the ridges and the wooden grinder to process the ingredients.
-You will find with time that it really is a gentle process as opposed to simply pulverising ingredients in the quickest manner possible.
+You will find with time that it really is a gentle process as opposed to simply pulverizing ingredients in the quickest manner possible.